 - "Simple": - "Simple solution #1": Just 'nuke' my computer (wipe all the drives and reinstall everything) - "Simple solution #2": Use a computer with an operating system other than MS-Windows like MAC-OS or Linux.

-(A reference about how computer hardware (non-Windows) can be infected with malicious software)
+Computer hardware (i.e. not MS-Windows specific) can be infected with malicious software)